 2) Sarangkot View Point (Paragliding), Bindhyabasini Temple

-Sarangkot, another best place in Pokhara, is a hillside which overlooks Fewa Lake and you can have the panoramic views of the mountain range as well as the city.
-The most popular things to do is to watch the sunrise over the mountain range from there.
+Sarangkot, another top place in Pokhara, is a hillside that overlooks Fewa Lake and you can have panoramic views of the mountain range as well as the city.
+The most popular thing to do is to watch the sunrise over the mountain range from there.
 For this, you should start early.
 Another top thing to do from Sarangkot is paragliding.

 Direction: South–West from Lakeside

 Admission Fee: Foreigner: Rs.
 60 / Nepali: Rs.
 30